Ingrid Skelton Kockum's research group - our research

 Our aim is to identify genetic risk factors for multiple sclerosis, study their function and how they together with life-style risk factors for multiple sclerosis interact.

-We are trying to identify novel genetic risk variants for inflammatory diseases with focus on multiple sclerosis, both in collaboration with international consortia (e.g. MultipleMS and International Multiple Sclerosis Genetic Consortium and more recently together with deCODE genetics.
+We are trying to identify novel genetic risk variants for inflammatory diseases with focus on multiple sclerosis, both in collaboration with international consortia (e.g. MultipleMS and International Multiple Sclerosis Genetic Consortium) and together with industry e.g. deCODE genetics.
 We are using both traditional genotyping and next generation sequencing in these studies.
 Currently more than 230 susceptibility variants have been identified for multiple sclerosis, the major ones being in the HLA region.
-We are attempting to identify which genes these variants control expression for using RNAseq data from samples from multiple sclerosis patients.

 We are studying how multiple sclerosis genetic risk variants interact with multiple sclerosis risk life-style exposures such as smoking, and viral infections since this pinpoints which biological processes are acting together to cause multiple sclerosis.
 Several such interactions have been identified as that between HLA genes and smoking.
 We are also Mendelian randomization to study lifestyle risk factors for autoimmune diseases.